Vladislav Achalov

 Vladislav Alekseyevich Achalov (Владисла́в Алексе́евич Ача́лов; 19 November 1945 – 23 June 2011) was a Soviet general, politician and public figure.
-Achalov served as the 12th commander of the Soviet Airborne Forces and the deputy minister of defence (1990-1991).
+Achalov served as the 12th commander of the Soviet Airborne Forces and the deputy minister of defence (1990–1991).

 Biography

 Early life and military career

-Achalov was born on November 13, 1945 in the village of Atamash, Atninsky District, in the Tatar Autonomous Soviet Socialist Republic.
+Achalov was born on November 13, 1945, in the village of Atamash, Atninsky District, in the Tatar Autonomous Soviet Socialist Republic.
 Upon deciding to join the army, he attended the Kazan Tank School of the Red Army, from which he graduated in 1966.
 He started his career in the army as a commander of a platoon of tanks, and later he became the commander of a company of tanks.
 In 1973 he graduated from the Academy of Armoured Forces but transferred to the Airborne Forces in 1974, becoming commander of an artillery regiment.
 In 1975–77 he was a commander of an airborne regiment and later (1977–78) vice-commander of 98th Guards Airborne Division.
-From 1978-82 he was commander of the 7th Guards Airborne Division.
+From 1978 to 1982 he was commander of the 7th Guards Airborne Division.

 In February 1981 he visited Warsaw and in September he participated in "Zapad-81" training exercise.
 After graduating from the Voroshilov General Staff Academy in 1984, he became the deputy commander of the 2nd Guards Tank Army and 1985 commander of the 8th Guards Army within the Group of Soviet Forces in Germany.
 In 1987–89 he was working in Leningrad as Chief of Staff, First Deputy Commander of the Leningrad Military District.
 From January 1989 to December 1990 he was commander of the Soviet Airborne Forces.